Home » Symptoms » Cat Symptoms A-Z » Unpleasant Breath Odor/Bad Breath

 Unpleasant Breath Odor/Bad Breath in cats

-Bad breath or unpleasant breath odor in cats, also known as halitosisHalitosis, or bad breath, is a condition characterized by unpleasant odors from the mouth.
-Causes can include dental problems, digestive system disorders, or respiratory issues., is a common symptom that can indicate various health problems.
-It is an unpleasant odor from the cat’s mouth, which can be caused by a variety of reasons.
+Unpleasant mouth odor or bad breath in cats, also known as halitosis, is a common symptom that can indicate various health problems.
+It is an unpleasant odor coming from the cat’s mouth that can be caused by a wide range of factors.

 Can Occur with the Following Diseases: